Civil Rights Act, Title VI Notice

 Regarding Human and Veterans Services Programs:

-Should the complainant be unable or unwilling to complain to the County, the written complaint may be submitted directly to the regional HUD Fair Housing and Equal Opportunity (FHEO) office at the address below or may be submitted by calling 800-440-8091 or by submitting online.
+Should the complainant be unable or unwilling to complain to the County, the written complaint may be submitted directly to the regional HUD Fair Housing and Equal Opportunity (FHEO) office at the address below, or by calling 1-800-669-9777or by submitting online at https://www.hud.gov/program_offices/fair_housing_equal_opp/online-complaint:

 Miami FHEO Center